 - Nominated for the Piolet D’or (the climbing Oscars) for a route on Annapurna III

 Kenton was first introduced to mountaineering when he read about Hillary and Norgay’s 1953 ascent of Mount Everest.
 An obsession with rock climbing developed at university and, on graduating, Kenton moved to Sheffield to pursue this further.

 In 1996 he suffered a fall from a rock face and shattered both heel bones.
 A year of surgery and therapy saw him become determined to regain his climbing form and he joined the British Mountain Guides scheme.

 Since then, Kenton hasn’t looked back.
 He has climbed extensively all over the world – establishing new routes and first ascents on peaks in Alaska, France and India.
 In 2003, he was nominated for a Piolet d’Or award (the equivalent of the Oscars for mountaineers) for a route on Annapurna III.

-He lives in Gloucestershire with his wife Jazz and children, Saffron and Willoughby.
+Kenton lives in Gloucestershire with his wife Jazz and children Saffron and Willoughby.

 The core of Kenton’s mantra centres on the inspiration to achieve, and to summit.
 In everything Kenton has ever done he has always attempted to push himself to the very limits of what can be realised.
 From climbing Everest, Lhotse and Nuptse – the peaks that make up the Everest horseshoe – in one single continuous climb, to his 16 successful ascents of Everest, Kenton has always strived to place himself at that unique nexus where the rocks runs out and all that’s left ahead is boundless empty space.
 His motivation is relentless – he trains every day to fulfil his life’s potential in this way.